 It then dries out to the point of being referred to as ‘bone dry’.
 Unfired pottery is called ‘greenware’.

 Bisque ware has a number of properties.
 Firstly, once it has been bisque fired, it is said to have become ceramic.
 Unlike greenware, it cannot be dissolved in water anymore.
 It is hard, and generally has some level of porosity.

 The degree of porosity depends upon the type of clay that has been used and the way that the bisque has been fired.
-For example, an unglazed earthenware like terracotta is very porous and will absorb water.
-(Think of plant pots in the garden).
+For example, unglazed earthenware like terracotta is very porous and will absorb water.
+Think of plant pots in the garden.

-By contrast, some clays, such as porcelain can become non-porous after a bisque fire and do not need to be glazed1.
+By contrast, some clays, such as porcelain can become non-porous after a bisque fire and do not need to be glazed (source).